-- 1. Whether Respondent failed to use proper procedure, or failed to act as required by law or rule by failing to afford Petitioner the right to the hearing before substantiating and entering a finding of abuse against Petitioner's name on the Health Care Personnel Registry? - 2.
-Whether Respondent acted erroneously, or acted arbitrarily and capriciously when it entered a substantiated finding of abuse against Petitioner's name on the Health Care Personnel Registry?
+1. Whether Petitioner proved by a preponderance of evidence that Respondent failed to use proper procedure, or failed to act as required by law or rule by failing to afford Petitioner the right to the hearing before substantiating and entering a finding of abuse against Petitioner's name on the Health Care Personnel Registry?

+2. Whether Petitioner proved by a preponderance of evidence that Respondent otherwise substantially prejudiced Petitioner's rights, and acted erroneously, failed to use proper procedure, failed to act as required by law or rule, or acted arbitrarily and capriciously when it entered a substantiated finding of abuse against Petitioner's name on the Health Care Personnel Registry?